 Saadiyat Beach Club

 Saadiyat Beach Club is the height of luxury with several fine dining options as well as beach and pool access.
-There are beautiful changing facilities, a gym, saunas, steam rooms, and jacuzzis available for use, and a beauty spa and hairdressing salon on site.
+Beautiful changing facilities, a gym, saunas, steam rooms, and jacuzzis are available for use, and a beauty spa and hairdressing salon are on site.

 Safety at Saadiyat Beach